StrideHabits/Stride/rubric.md

 * **Rubric reference:** Functional – “App runs on mobile device / emulator.”
 * **Implementation summary:**
   * StrideHabits is built as a native Android app using Kotlin, Jetpack Compose, MVVM, and Hilt.
-  * The APK builds and installs on a physical Android device (tested on TODO: device name + Android version).
+  * The APK builds via Gradle and installs on a physical Android phone.
-* **Evidence:**

-  * Screenshot of the app running on a physical device home screen and main dashboard.
+  * The submission demonstration video shows the app running on a real device, including authentication, habit management, and notifications.

-  * File: `docs/evidence/01-device-running.png`
+---

 ### 1.2 Biometrics (secure access)

-* **Rubric reference:** Functional – “Security / secure authentication.”
+* **Rubric reference:** Functional – “Make use of Biometric Authentication.”
 * **Implementation summary:**

-  * Biometric unlock (fingerprint / face where supported) using AndroidX Biometric APIs.
+  * Biometric unlock (fingerprint / face where supported) implemented using AndroidX Biometric APIs.
-  * Locked screen prevents access to habits until the user authenticates.
-* **Evidence:**

-  * Screenshot of the lock screen and biometric prompt.
-  * File: `docs/evidence/02-biometrics-lock-screen.png`
+  * After initial sign-in, the user can enable biometrics in Settings.
+  * A locked screen gates access to all habit data; users must authenticate via biometrics or a secure fallback (PIN/password) before viewing or editing habits.

+---

-### 1.3 Offline mode (local persistence)
+### 1.3 Offline mode (local persistence with sync)

-* **Rubric reference:** Functional – “Offline support / local storage.”
+* **Rubric reference:** Functional – “Offline mode with Sync.”
 * **Implementation summary:**

-  * Room database stores habits, completions, streaks, and images locally.
+  * Room database stores habits and check-ins locally on the device.
-  * Users can add, update, and complete habits while offline.
+  * Users can create, edit, and complete habits while fully offline.
-  * Background WorkManager sync pushes local changes to the remote API when connectivity returns.
+  * WorkManager background workers synchronise local changes with the SummitAPI backend when connectivity is restored.
-* **Evidence:**

-  * Screenshot showing airplane‑mode enabled and successful habit completion.
-  * Optional: logcat snippet demonstrating queued WorkManager tasks.
-  * File: `docs/evidence/03-offline-mode.png`
+  * Conflict handling follows a “last edit wins” approach, with the local write queued and posted to the API.

+---

-### 1.4 Real‑time / push notifications
+### 1.4 Real-time / push notifications

-* **Rubric reference:** Functional – “Notifications / reminders / background work.”
+* **Rubric reference:** Functional – “Implementation of Real-time Notification.”
 * **Implementation summary:**

-  * Reminders scheduled locally using WorkManager / AlarmManager.
+  * Local reminder notifications are scheduled per habit using WorkManager.
-  * Optional remote push notifications via FCM for habit reminders or sync events.
-* **Evidence:**

-  * Screenshot of a notification firing on the device (showing habit name, time, and actions if applicable).
-  * File: `docs/evidence/04-reminder-notification.png`
+  * Users can configure reminder times and frequencies in a dedicated Reminders area.
+  * On Android 13+, the app requests the POST_NOTIFICATIONS runtime permission and guides the user if notifications are blocked.
+  * Firebase Cloud Messaging (FCM) is integrated to support server-initiated push notifications where required.

+---

-### 1.5 Multi‑language support
+### 1.5 Multi-language support

-* **Rubric reference:** Functional – “Internationalisation / localisation.”
+* **Rubric reference:** Functional – “Multi-language support (at least two South African languages).”
 * **Implementation summary:**

-  * App strings externalised into `strings.xml` and translated into TODO: languages (e.g., English, Afrikaans, isiZulu).
+  * All user-facing text is defined in `strings.xml`.
+  * Additional locale-specific resource files are provided for at least one South African language alongside English.
-  * In‑app language selector in Settings updates the locale without reinstalling the app.
+  * A language option in Settings allows the user to switch the display language without reinstalling the app.
-* **Evidence:**

-  * Screenshot: same screen in two different languages.
-  * Files: `docs/evidence/05-language-en.png`, `docs/evidence/06-language-alt.png`
+  * The demonstration video shows key screens rendered in more than one language.

+---

-### 1.6 Additional Feature 1 – TODO (rename)
+### 1.6 Additional Feature 1 – Themes and appearance customisation

-* **Rubric reference:** Functional – “Additional feature 1.”
+* **Rubric reference:** Functional – “Your features that were specified in Part 1.”
-* **Feature name:** TODO (e.g., “Themes and appearance customisation”).
+* **Feature name:** Application themes and appearance.
 * **Implementation summary:**

-  * TODO: 3–4 bullets explaining how this feature works.
-* **Evidence:**

-  * Screenshot(s) demonstrating the feature.
-  * File: `docs/evidence/07-feature1.png`
+  * Material 3 theming applied across all core screens.
+  * Users can choose between theme options (for example, system-follow, dark, or light) in Settings.
+  * The theme setting is stored persistently so that the chosen appearance is restored on next launch.
+  * Colours, typography, and elevation levels are consistent across the app for a professional finish.

+---

-### 1.7 Additional Feature 2 – TODO (rename)
+### 1.7 Additional Feature 2 – Calendar view and streak visualisation

-* **Rubric reference:** Functional – “Additional feature 2.”
+* **Rubric reference:** Functional – “Your features that were specified in Part 1.”
-* **Feature name:** TODO (e.g., “Calendar view and streak heatmap”).
+* **Feature name:** Calendar and streak tracking.
 * **Implementation summary:**

-  * TODO: 3–4 bullets explaining how this feature works.
-* **Evidence:**

-  * Screenshot(s) demonstrating the feature.
+  * A dedicated calendar view shows on which days a habit was completed.
+  * The view highlights current streak length and supports browsing across months and years.
+  * Streak logic is based on consecutive days of completion, using the locally cached check-ins.
+  * The calendar integrates with the same Room data used by the home dashboard, ensuring consistency between views.

+---

+### 1.8 Part 1 Feature Set – Implemented in Part 3

+* **Rubric reference:** Functional – “Your features that were specified in Part 1.”
-  * File: `docs/evidence/08-feature2.png`
+* **Implementation summary:**
+  The following features were declared in Part 1 and are fully implemented in the Part 3 submission:

+  1. **Credential-based login (in addition to SSO)**
+     * Users can sign in with standard email-and-password credentials backed by SummitAPI.
+     * Google single sign-on is also available, giving the user a choice of login methods.

+  2. **Create and edit habits**
+     * Users can add new habits with a name, tag, frequency, and optional image.
+     * Existing habits can be edited (name, schedule, tag, image) from the habit detail screen.

+  3. **Schedule habits**
+     * Each habit has a frequency and reminder schedule.
+     * Reminders are persisted locally and scheduled via WorkManager so that they continue after app restarts.

+  4. **Attach images to habits**
+     * Users can attach an image to a habit from local storage or camera.
+     * Images are stored locally on the device in app-private storage (offline image support).

+  5. **Calendar to view streaks**
+     * A calendar page presents each habit’s completion history and shows the current streak length.
+     * Users can move between months and years to review historical completion patterns.

+  6. **Change themes from light to dark**
+     * Theme selection is exposed in Settings.
+     * Users can switch between light and dark modes (or follow system), with the choice remembered across launches.

+  7. **Create habits locally and check in locally**
+     * Habit creation and daily check-ins work entirely offline using the Room database.
+     * When connectivity is available, background sync workers push these local changes to SummitAPI.

 ---